-1. Agreed Outcome

-- 1.1 Woodroffes, a recognised body, authorised and regulated by the Solicitors Regulation Authority (SRA), agrees to the following outcome to the investigation: - a.
-Woodroffes will pay a financial penalty in the sum £2,000, pursuant to Rule 3.1(b) of the SRA Regulatory and Disciplinary Procedure Rules. - b. to the publication of this agreement, pursuant to Rule 9.2 of the SRA Regulatory and Disciplinary Procedure Rules - c.
-Woodroffes will pay the costs of the investigation of £600, pursuant to Rule 10.1 and Schedule 1 of the SRA Regulatory and Disciplinary Procedure Rules.
+- 1. Agreed outcome - 1.1 Hallam Solicitors, a recognised sole practice, authorised and regulated by the Solicitors Regulation Authority (SRA), agrees to the following outcome to the investigation: - a.
+Hallam Solicitors will pay a financial penalty in the sum of £2,000, under Rule 3.1(b) of the SRA Regulatory and Disciplinary Procedure Rules - to the publication of this agreement, under Rule 9.2 of the SRA Regulatory and Disciplinary Procedure Rules - c.
+Hallam Solicitors will pay the costs of the investigation of £600, under Rule 10.1 and Schedule 1 of the SRA Regulatory and Disciplinary Procedure Rules.